-All but one of these devices that use this framework are digital or mixed signal devices and the reference for these can be found at "Digital/Mixed Signal Device Reference" on page 135.
+All but one of these devices that use this framework are digital or mixed signal devices and the reference for these can be found at Digital/Mixed Signal Device Reference.

-The exception is the "S-domain Transfer Function Block" on page 74 which is a pure analog part.
+The exception is the S-domain Transfer Function Block which is a pure analog part.